Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

 .. note:: Useful information for people willing to code for Selenium-RC can be found in the `Developer's Guide`_ at OpenQA's wiki.

-Shaping the vision for Selenium
+Shaping the Vision for Selenium
 -------------------------------
 How could we make Selenium better?
 What would increase its value to end users and help it be more accessible and practical? `Contribute to the discussion`_ on